fleschutz/PowerShell/Docs/cd-repos.md

-## cd-repos.ps1 - Sets the working directory to the user's Git repositories folder
+## cd-repos.ps1 - Sets the working directory to the user's repos folder

 This PowerShell script changes the working directory to the user's Git repositories folder.